gontluc/sudoku_solver/README.md

 ---

-OBJECTIVE: Build a sudoku solver using backtracking algorithm and display steps in a GUI while solving.
+OBJECTIVE: Build a sudoku solver using backtracking algorithm while displaying steps on a GUI.

 ---